 Perusing the aisles of Target and looking at the endless varieties of granola bars inspired me to try making them at home.
-Using my trusty King Arthur Cookie Companion, I made these.
-This is a slightly scaled down version of theirs.
+Using my trusty King Arthur Cookie Companion, I made their “Vermont Granola Bars”.
+This is a slightly scaled down version of KA’s recipe.
 King Arthur uses a 15×18 inch pan, but these are made in an 8 inch square pan so that you get about 8 bars.

 Here’s a photo.
 Note the white streaks?
 Right before I patted them into the pan, I threw in some white chips.
 The white chips melted into streaks then set up again to make an even richer and more delicious bar.